pablocm90/easy_data_tables/README.md

 - **agregate_function**: Array of symbols OR symbol, **required** => aggregate function to run (e.g. [:average, :expense] OR :count)
 - **column_type**: string => will inform the type of column to use

 Custom column hashes accept the following keys:

 - **label**: string, default: '' => will inform the label of the column on the table
 - **values**: Hash, keys must coincide with the rows of the table, values are the content that will appear in each cell
 - **column_type**: string => must be '**custom**'

+NB: A rendered template can be used here for each column (for example to have a form per column)

 Cobmbined column hashes accept the following keys: